 - Your National Insurance number

-- Your housing information (how much rent you pay for example)
+- Housing information (how much rent you pay for example)

 - Your income details (payslips etc.)